wildpeaches/wildpeaches/src/_content/posts/2021-03-28-havens-haven.md

 The Prison Mathematics Projects likes to hear from people willing to volunteer time to help inmates improve their math skills.
 From the website,

-"In early 2012, a prisoner by the name [Christopher Havens](https://www.christopherhavensmath.com/) began studying mathematics for the very first time within the prison inside of prison.
+> In early 2012, a prisoner by the name [Christopher Havens](https://www.christopherhavensmath.com/) began studying mathematics for the very first time within the prison inside of prison.
 Christopher was in a form of isolation that we call solitary confinement… prisoners know it as “the hole”.
 Having no other form of stimulation, mathematics occupied every hour of Christopher’s days, lasting the better part of a year until he was released back into the general population.
 In so many cases, the negative effects of prolonged isolation manifests itself through the behaviors in both the short and the long term.
-However, this case is one where a mix of isolation and the transformative powers of mathematics caused Christopher to undergo a steady chain of personal growth while igniting within him a passion for mathematics. "
+However, this case is one where a mix of isolation and the transformative powers of mathematics caused Christopher to undergo a steady chain of personal growth while igniting within him a passion for mathematics.

 If you have some ability in mathematics and would like to volunteer, you can [submit your name](https://www.prisonmathproject.org/volunteer/ 'Volunteer – Prison Math Project') and email address, and the PMP will connect you with an inmate to become their "pen pal".
 [Donations](https://www.prisonmathproject.org/donate/ 'Donate – Prison Math Project') are also greatly appreciated.